 Originally, smoked meat was a preservation method, and a breakfast with slices of bacon was not exactly a thing.
 I don’t cut venison bacon into slices, I dice it, for a couple reasons.

 First, venison, lamb and goat bacon, are very similar, depending what the cut is, can have a covering of a thin line of connective tissue that can be slightly tough to chew.
 Secondly, cutting the bacon into dice creates more surface area allowing you to render out more of the fat, faster.
 See a video I made on lamb, where you could substitute venison at the bottom of this post.

 Now to the cure.
 I use a basic bacon cure I’ve developed over the years, that I rarely use the same way twice, as far as seasonings.
 What never changes is the ratio of pink curing salt (prague powder) to salt and sugar.
 For bacon, I like warm spices.
 I never use herbs like rosemary, or even dried herbs, as I think they’re unnecessary, and come off the bacon as it cooks, burning in the pan.

 What I do use are warm spices.
 You could get by with the simple blend I outline below, or you could use that jar of pumpkin pie spice in the cabinet, as long as it’s fresh.
 Lately I’ve been in love with a Sephardic spice blend called baharat for my smoking and curing, but French quatre epice is good too.

 One thing is for certain though: Grinding your spices fresh for rubs makes a huge difference, and if you reach for that ground nutmeg from 1998, your bacon will taste like it was seasoned with sawdust, from 1998.

-- 2 lbs venison flap belly, boneless ribs, flank or breast
+- 2 lbs venison breast trim, boneless ribs, flank, neck or breast

 - Soaked woodchips a flavor of your choice, as needed, a handful or two